nhsconnect/integration-adaptors/mhs-reference-implementation/README.md

 ```

 ### Running Tests
+`pipenv run unittests` will run all unit tests.
-`pipenv run tests` will run all tests.
+`pipenv run inttests` will run all integration tests.

 ### Running an MHS Instance
 `pipenv run mhs` will run the `main.py` script (you can also run this directly).
 This will start up an MHS